qianlongding/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-4.md

 1. **Create HTML Panel for Live Feed**:
    - In the panel editor, change the visualization type to "Text" (On Right side of Visualization Editor)
+   - In the panel options set title to "Live Vehicle Crowd Detection Feed"
-   - Switch to "HTML" mode
+   - In the Text option, switch mode to "HTML" mode
-   - Add the following iframe code:
+   - Add the following iframe code in the content:
    - In the below code update <HOST_IP> to your host IP address.
 If you are testing on localhost, update it to localhost.

    ```html